gdsfactory/gdsfactory/docs/developer.md

 # Installation

-We support Python 3.10 or 3.11, and [VSCode](https://code.visualstudio.com/) as an IDE.
+We support Python 3.10 or 3.11, and recommend [VSCode](https://code.visualstudio.com/) IDE.
 If you do not have Python installed, you can [download Anaconda](https://www.anaconda.com/download/).

-Upon Python installation, open Anaconda Prompt as Administrator and install the latest gdsfactory core conda (from the conda-forge channel) and Optional `cad` visualization extras using pip.
+Upon Python installation, open Anaconda Prompt as Administrator and install the latest gdsfactory (from the conda-forge channel) and Optional `cad` visualization extras using pip.

 ![anaconda prompt](https://i.imgur.com/eKk2bbs.png)